Father Robert Caparelli

-Summary of Abuse Allegations against Father Robert Caparelli:
+Summary of Sexual Abuse Allegations against Father Robert Caparelli:

 Fr.
-Robert Caparelli’s abuse history in the Diocese of Scranton was so notorious that the 2018 grand jury selected it as a case study in how the Diocese of Scranton covered-up abuse allegations and placed parishioners at great risk without any kind of warning.
+Robert Caparelli’s abuse history in the Diocese of Scranton was so notorious that his case was selected as a case study in the 2018 PA Grand Jury Report.
+It represented how the Diocese covered-up child sexual abuse allegations and placed parishioners at great risk without any kind of warning.

 In 1968, less than four years after Caparelli became a priest, a police officer in Hazleton wrote Bishop J. Carroll McCormick that Caparelli was abusing two brothers – ages 11 and 12 – “in a manner that is not natural for any human that has all his proper faculties.”
 He had received information directly from the mother of the boys and hoped that McCormick would address it since she was afraid her husband would kill Caparelli if he found out about it.
 In closing his letter, the officers referenced “other situations” with Caparelli, and that they could all lead to violence if not addressed.